Clinical Research Billing

 ClinicalTrials.gov: a registry and results database of publicly and privately supported clinical research studies conducted around the world.

 Coverage analysis: a systematic review of a study to determine whether the “patient billable” services are eligible and/or approved to be billed out to third party payers.
-A coverage analysis also delineates all procedures listed in the study protocol’s schedule of events to determine where these services should be billed.
+A coverage analysis also delineates all procedures listed in the study protocol’s schedule.

 National Clinical Trial Number (NCT#): a unique identification code given to each clinical study registered on ClinicalTrials.gov.
 The format is the letters "NCT" followed by an 8-digit number (for example, NCT00000999).